How to Write SEO-Friendly Blog Posts That AI Engines Actually Cite

 TL;DR

-- Use the “Citation-Ready Section” framework outlined below to structure each H2 block so it satisfies Google’s Information Gain scoring while giving LLMs clean, extractable answers.
+• Use the Citation-Ready Section framework below to structure each H2 block so it satisfies Google’s Information Gain scoring while giving LLMs clean, extractable answers in the first two sentences.

-This post isn’t a checklist of 15 generic tips you’ve already read.
+This post isn’t a checklist of fifteen generic tips you’ve already read.
 It’s a practical writing framework for people who actually write blog posts and want those posts to show up in both traditional search results and AI-generated answers.
 You’ll walk away with a repeatable structure you can apply to your next draft today.

 The traditional playbook went like this: pick a keyword, match search intent, write useful content, optimize title tags and meta descriptions, sprinkle in internal links, hit publish.
 That playbook still matters.
 But it’s now half the job.

 Answer Engine Optimization (AEO) is the practice of structuring content so AI platforms can extract and cite your work as a direct answer to user queries, rather than just listing your link.
 Think of it this way: traditional SEO gets you into the library.
 AEO gets your book opened to the exact page with the answer.
-The distinction matters because an AI Overview that cites your blog post sends a different kind of trust signal than a blue link buried on page one.
+The distinction matters because an AI Overview that cites your blog post sends a different trust signal than a blue link buried on page one.

 The Dual-Optimization Gap: What Google Wants vs. What LLMs Need